Rivian IPO: Will Rivian Go Public?

 Since 2019, Rivian raised almost $8 billion from investors…

 - $350 million from Cox Automotive

 - $1.3 billion from funding round led by T. Rowe Price

 As shown above, big-name investors are getting in on Rivian.
 That demonstrates the demand for EV companies.
 It also shows that a Rivian IPO could be successful.
-But can the company be more successful than Tesla?
+But many investors have one question about Rivian stock: can the company be more successful than Tesla?